shrncr/ibm-watsonx-orchestrate-adk/docs/1_server_start.md

 One reason to do this is if you wish to use different AI models for different orchestrate tasks.
 Here is a brief description of the configuration variables that can be overridden:

-- `ORCHESTRATOR_AGENT_NAME`: The name of your orchestrator agent.
-This should match the name field when you register expert agents.
-The default name is `my-orchestrator-agent`.
 - `REGISTRY_URL`: The URL of the Docker registry (default: us.icr.io)
 - `JWT_SECRET`: Secret key for JWT token signing.
 Can be generated with Python secrets module.
 - `POSTGRES_URL`: URL for Postgres database connection